 4 p.m. - McIver Ampitheater

-Members of the Class of 2014 will participate in their academic regalia and should arrive no later than 10:30 a.m. on Saturday, May 3, 2014.
+Baccalaureate is a celebration and spiritual reflection for graduates as they transition from their college years to the next phase of life.
+Members of the Class of 2015 will participate in their academic regalia and should arrive no later than 2 p.m. on Saturday, May 9, 2015.
 A special invitation is extended to families and guests, faculty, and staff to join graduates for this service.

 Reception for Graduates and Families

 Graduates and their families are invited to celebrate with the campus community prior to the Commencement ceremony.
 Light refreshments will be served.

 7 p.m. - J.S.
 Dorton Arena, N.C.
 State Fairgrounds

 Doors to J.S.
 Dorton Arena will open for families and guests of graduates at 5:30 p.m.
 Tickets are not necessary for the ceremony.
 Graduates should arrive at Dorton Arena no later than 6 p.m. on Saturday, May 9, 2015.
 Graduates are asked to visit the North Lobby to check in.
 Line-up will occur on the lower level of Dorton Arena.

 At Dorton Arena accessible seating is available on the arena floor behind the graduates and faculty.
 Requests for accessible seating accommodations for your guests may be submitted online.
 An email confirmation will be sent to you on Friday with details of the accommodation arrangements for you to share with your guests.

 A limited number of accessible parking spaces are available to guests with a government issued accessible parking placard.
 Guests needing assistance may also be dropped off using the west entrance (between the Arena and the Jim Graham building).

 In an effort to make this event accessible to all, the College will be live streaming the ceremony.